oskhar/Swift-Crack/README.md

-# Secure List
+# Swift Crack

-Secure List provides essential tools for efficiently generating and managing wordlists, specifically designed for hacking and security applications.
+Swift Crack provides essential tools for efficiently generating and managing wordlists, specifically designed for hacking and security applications.
 It features Python scripts for smaller wordlists and optimized C++ programs for handling large datasets.
 The repository includes functionalities for splitting large wordlists and generating targeted lists based on specific keywords, enhancing efficiency in password cracking and security testing.

 ### Overview